e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/monday.md

 ### What will you work on today?

-- Today I'll work on making adjustments to the important unit tests.
+- Today I'll work on making adjustments to the important tasks.

 ### How close are we to hitting our sprint goals?